Does your dog keep shaking its head? You may not know it, but this is a sign that they may have an ear infection, also called otitis.

 - Smelly ears

-- Significant amount of secretions in the ears
+- Waxy ear discharge or a significant amount of secretions in the ears

 - Decreased energy

 Is a dog ear infection an emergency?